RoneoOrg/jamstack.club/content/theme/hugo-theme-raditian.md

   - Contact form
   - Testimonials
   - Newsletter subscription form
+description: >-
-description: "Designed for Data Scientists that wish to create and showcase project portfolios.
-Integrates with Blogdown, an R package for generating websites"
+  Designed for Data Scientists that wish to create and showcase project portfolios.
+Integrates with Blogdown, an R package for generating websites
+stale: false
 ---